varfco/help/en_US/budgets.index.md

 **Set up budgets in Firefly III**

 First, set the amount that is available to you by clicking the pencil icon next to "*Available in ~~~*".
 By default, this is zero.
-Click the (i) icon to get an indication of what you could spend next month.
-In this example, I shall use 1000,-.

 Then, create some budgets with the "Create a budget" button either in the center of the screen or in the top right menu.
 All you need for a budget is a name.